codex-academy/expressjs-intro/steps/middleware.md

 # Middleware

-One extends ExpressJS functionality using middleware.
+You can extend ExpressJS functionality using middleware.

 We will look at middleware to:

 * process form variables;
-    * to handle http sessions;
+* to handle HTTP sessions;
 * to display flash messages.

 ## Form Variables

-To process variables sent from Http form posts add the [body-parser](https://www.npmjs.com/package/body-parser) middleware to ExpressJS.
+To process variables sent from HTTP form posts add the [body-parser](https://www.npmjs.com/package/body-parser) middleware to ExpressJS.

 This will enable the `req.body` variable in ExpressJS route handlers.

-## Http Sessions
+## HTTP Sessions

-Storing state between Http calls.
+Storing state between HTTP calls.

-Http is a stateless protocol, Http Sessions allow one to store variables between http calls.
+HTTP is a stateless protocol, HTTP Sessions allow one to store variables between HTTP calls.

-To enable Http Sessions in ExpressJS one need to add the [express-session](https://www.npmjs.com/package/express-session) middleware to ExpressJS.
+To enable HTTP Sessions in ExpressJS one need to add the [express-session](https://www.npmjs.com/package/express-session) middleware to ExpressJS.

 This will enable the `req.session` variable in ExpressJS route handlers.